ibm-cloud-docs/secrets-manager/data-security.md

 ### Restoring a deleted service instance
 {: #restore-instance}

 If you haven't permanently deleted your instance, you can restore it during the 7-day reclamation period.

 1. View which service instances are available for restoration.

   ```
   ibmcloud resource reclamations
   ```
-  {: codeblock}
+  {: pre}

   From the list of available instances, copy the reclamation ID of the {{site.data.keyword.secrets-manager_short}} instance that you want to restore.

 2. Restore the reclamation.

   ```
   ibmcloud resource reclamation-restore <reclamation_ID>
   ```
-  {: codeblock}
+  {: pre}

   Replace `<reclamation_ID>` with the value that you retrieved in the previous step.